AdobeDocs/experience-manager-64.en/help/forms/using/getting-task-variables-summary-url.md

 discoiquuid: 6dc31bec-b02d-47db-a4f4-be8c14c5619e
 ---

-# Getting Task Variables in Summary URL{#getting-task-variables-in-summary-url}
+# Getting Task Variables in Summary URL {#getting-task-variables-in-summary-url}

 The summary page displays task-related information.
 This article describes how you can reuse task-related information in the summary page.